-Personal Behaviour
+Personal Behavior

-194. Children Get Enough Food: A considerable proportion of children (over 14%) in bangles industry reported that they did not get enough food.
-That compares at 4.2% of children working in coal mines, 5.3% working in surgical instrument
+191. Under fed Children: The extent of under fed working children in tannery industry was 9.2 percent.
+That compare at 4.2% children working in coal mines, 5.3% working in surgical instrument manufacturing, and 14.0 percent working in bangles industry.